teaching-on-testbeds/repro-DNS/README.md

 firewall.home.lan.
 86400   IN      A  127.0.0.207
 ```

-Stop the `tcpdump` (you can use Ctrl+C), the resolver, and the authoritative servers
+Stop the `tcpdump`, the resolver, and the authoritative servers (you can use Ctrl+C).

-In CloudLab, open a VNC window to get a graphical user interface on the remote host.
-In the terminal of the VNC window run
+In Cloudlab, open a VNC window to get a graphical user interface on the remote host.
+In the terminal of the VNC window, run
 ```bash
 sudo wireshark -r /dump -Y "dns"
 ```
-to open Wireshark and load the file `/dump` from the capture and filter DNS requests.
+to open Wireshark and load the file `dump` from the capture, filtered for DNS traffic.

-You should observe the whole DNS resolution route for the domain name `firewall.home.lan` requested.
+You should observe the whole DNS resolution route for the name `firewall.home.lan` requested.
 - `firewall.home.lan` query from client to resolver (from 127.0.0.1 to 127.0.0.1)
 - Resolver query to the root server (from 127.0.0.1 to 127.0.0.2)
 - Root server return the SLD address (from 127.0.0.2 to 127.0.0.1)